Toshayo/WaterFramesBackported/README.md

 - [WATERMeDIA](https://www.curseforge.com/minecraft/mc-mods/watermedia): Multimedia Support

-    Take latest version, and it does not matter that the mod is for 1.21.1
+    Take latest version (recommended 2.1.24), and it does not matter that the mod is for 1.21.+
 - JNA

-    You will need jna and jna-platform libraries (5.10.0 for example).
-If you have a recent minecraft installation you can find these in some libraries' folder.
-(These might probably be included in mod jar in newer version of the mod)
+   This dependency is now (starting with 1.1.7 version) included in the mod.

-    It should be installed in ``mods`` folder like any other mod (though the game will probably warn you that it's not a mod)
+   Please remove existing library (jna and jna-platform) from ``mods/`` folder before launch.

 ### Credits